pwesp/dl-rad-age/README.md

 ### Ensemble

 The ensemble model consisted of multiple instances of the same network trained using the configurations specified in `configs`.

+#### Weights

+The weights of the 20 trained networks can be found here:

 ## Model evaluation